 This is similar to the future expiring once per day.
 In particular, if you sell a BTC perpetual future that is trading 0.10% above the underlying index all day, then over the course of the next day you will receive a total funding payment of 0.10%.

 You’d like to buy $100,000 for Bitcoin.
 Then, according to the predicted funding rate shown in the image above at that moment, you would pay the short traders for $0.90 on that particular hour to directly promote to the one who has short-exchange.

 100,000* (0.0009%)= $0.90

 This funding rate is a very direct and powerful tool to promote the other side of the trading exchange when either the position is in a positive or negative point.
 In this example, the market needs to balance off the bullish market by promoting the bearish investors.

 Funding rates are done on a peer-to-peer basis.
 Therefore, FTX does not charge any fees from funding rates as they happen directly between traders – by traders, for traders.

-How to Make Money from FTX Funding Rate
+How to make money and earn passive income from FTX Funding Rates

-One tip to make some “passive income” from FTX funding rate is to buy AND short the exact same amount of the cryptocurrency you put your money on.
+One tip to make some “passive income” from FTX funding rates is to buy AND short the exact same amount of the cryptocurrency you put your money on.